 How to Make Choux Pastry

-Here’s a high-level overview of the process; scan down to the recipe card for more detailed step-by-step instructions.
+Here’s a high-level overview of how to make choux pastry; scan down to the recipe card for more detailed step-by-step instructions.

-Transfer the dough to the bowl of a stand mixer and beat until steam escapes.
-Add eggs one at a time until the dough becomes smooth, shiny, and forms a “V” when the paddle is lifted. and breaks off from the dough in the bowl. - Pipe and bake.
+- Transfer the dough to the bowl of a stand mixer and beat until steam escapes.
+Add eggs one at a time until dough becomes smooth, shiny, and forms a “V” when the paddle is lifted and breaks off from dough in the bowl.

-Pipe mounds onto parchment-lined baking sheets, flatten the tips with a moistened finger, and bake until puffed, golden, and hollow-sounding when tapped.
+- Pipe (or scoop) mounds onto parchment-lined baking sheets, flatten the tips with a moistened finger, and bake until puffed, golden, and hollow-sounding when tapped.
+(See directions below on how to pipe dough.)

 Keys to Successful Pâte à Choux